-Marin Sanitary Service operates a dual-stream recycling program, meaning paper and cardboard is collected separately from containers (glass, plastic and metal).
-Collecting materials this way produces cleaner, higher-quality recycling material.
+Marin Sanitary Service provides a dual-stream recycling program, meaning paper and cardboard is collected separately from containers (glass, plastic and metal).

 If your complex has a cardboard bin, please use this bin for cardboard only.
 Paper and containers should go in their respective carts.

 Your recycling receptacles should be clearly marked and easy to identify.
 You can see all the carts and bins available to you here.